cclib/cclib.github.io/sphinx/data_notes.rst

 fooverlaps
 ----------

-Fooverlaps is a 2-dimensional Numeric array that holds numerical values for the spacial overlap between basis functions.
+Fooverlaps is a 2-dimensional array that holds numerical values for the spacial overlap between basis functions.
 It is very similar to [[aooverlaps]], but differs because of the way ADF performs the calculation (see below for more details).
 The matrix indices correspond to the fragment orbitals; see the examples listed for [[aonames]].

 **Background**